arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTDESCRIPTION

-Fetch the permission level for a specific collection
+Returns the collection access level for a specific collection

 @RESTRETURNCODES